adaltas/node-ssh2-exec/README.md

 -   `uid`   Apply only to local commands.
 -   `gid`   Apply only to local commands.

-See the [ssh2] or [ssh2-connect] modules on how to create a new SSH connection.
+See the [ssh2] and [ssh2-connect] modules on how to create a new SSH connection.

 Examples
 --------